yanivomc/devopshift-welcome/welcome/docker/k8s/welcome.md

     kubectl get all --n all-namespaces

+## Please note reagarding your LB IP
+You may create a service Type LOADBALANCER and user your external IP (shown on top of this page) and the exposed port for ex.
+IP:80

 ### Creating a simple test
 Once all services are up,
 **Option 1:** Run the following command in your Terminal:

     kubectl run nginx --image nginx